Risk Factors Dashboard

 We cannot be sure that clinical studies of our products will be successful, or that their results will be adequate to obtain or maintain regulatory approvals.

-We cannot be sure that the endpoints or safety profile of any clinical trial will be met.
+We cannot be sure that the endpoints or safety profile of any clinical study will be met.
+In addition, we cannot be sure that any clinical study that is successful will support any regulatory objective related to the study.
 In addition, we cannot be sure that any clinical trial that is successful will support regulatory approval of the product subject to the trial.
-We may expend significant financial and human capital resources on clinical trials.
+We may expend significant financial and human capital resources on clinical studies.
+If they fail to achieve their objectives, it could have a material adverse effect on our business, financial condition and results of operations.
 If they fail to achieve their endpoints, or support regulatory approvals, it could have a material adverse effect on our business, financial condition and results of operations.

 Healthcare policy changes may have a material adverse effect on us.